 Treatment of urethritis starts with prevention.
 Preventive measures include seeking regular medical care throughout a lifetime.
 Regular medical care allows a health care professional to best evaluate the risks of contracting urethritis due to a sexually transmitted disease and regularly test for these diseases with a simple swab test.
-These measures greatly increase the chances of ...more treatments »
+These measures greatly ...more treatments »

 A prompt diagnosis and treatment of urethritis caused by a sexually transmitted disease increases the chances of preserving fertility and preventing other complications, such as pelvic inflammatory disease, prostatitis, epididymitis, and ectopic pregnancy.

-Urethritis is simple to diagnose, but a diagnosis can be missed or delayed because there are often no ...more misdiagnosis »
+Urethritis is simple to diagnose, but a diagnosis can be missed or delayed because there are often no symptoms in the ...more misdiagnosis »

 Symptoms of Urethritis